vaginessa/dns-wiki/FAQ.md

 <a name="FAQ63"></a>
 ##### (63) AFWall+ automatically blocks all WireGuard connections, how can I fix it?

-> In case you use WireGuard you might notice that AFWall+ blocks all in-/outgoing connections, no matter what settings you use, that's because WireGuard works a different from the normal VPN/OpenVPN connection.
+> In case you use WireGuard you might notice that AFWall+ blocks all in-/outgoing connections, no matter what settings you use, that's because WireGuard works a bit different from the normal VPN/OpenVPN connection.
 It creates it's own tunnel.
 This tunnel is named differently from the ones AFWall+ supports, this basically means you have to find out first which tunnel name WireGuard uses.
 See [here](https://github.com/ukanth/afwall/issues/819) for more information.

 * Make sure WireGuard is turned _off_.
 * Open Termux or your default Terminal application and execute the `ifconfig` command, which lists a lot of information among the tunnel interface names.
 You will see several active and inactive interfaces, we are searching for the one which are called "tun".
 This is the Android created VPN default interface, however under WireGuard this is a bit different, so it might be called "my-interface" (example).